niek-sidn/hsm_workshop/Slide02.md

     the calling software into an RRSIG.
--   An HSM is not a device that builds your zonefile: lots of RR's in the NL zonefile aren't even signed, e.g. not authoritative for NS and glue!
+-   An HSM is not a device that builds your zonefile: lots of RR's in the NL zonefile aren't even signed, e.g. not authoritative for NS and glue of subdomains!
 Other software has to assemble the zonefile from RR's and RRSIG's.
 -   An HSM is not a device that does key management, like roll overs and expiry.
 Other software has to instruct the HSM to create and delete